Single Story House Design Plans

 03.

-Ground floor houses can adopt elegant facades, with clear, stretched lines, flat or slightly sloping roofs and large glazed surfaces.
+Single-level houses can adopt elegant facades, with clear, stretched lines, flat or slightly sloping roofs and large glazed surfaces.

 04.